Employee Housing Program

 Any city, county, or city and county may assume responsibility for enforcement of the Employee Housing Act upon written notice to, and approval by the Department.
 Where a local government has not assumed enforcement responsibility, or enforcement has been taken away from a local agency because of non-enforcement, the Department is the enforcement agency.

-State law known as the HCD 206 (PDF) in English/Spanish summarizing the Act.
-The responsibilities of HCD include the following activities:
+The enforcement responsibilities of HCD include the following activities:

-- Inspecting employee housing: After receipt of the Inspection Request form HCD 207 (PDF) prior to occupancy to assure compliance with the maintenance requirements and during occupancy to assure compliance with the use, maintenance, and occupancy requirements of the regulations and law as well as applicable sections of the Title 24, California Building Standards Code.
+- Inspecting employee housing: Inspections are completed prior to and during occupancy to assure compliance with the use, maintenance, and occupancy requirements established by the laws and regulations, as well as applicable sections of Title 24, California Building Standards Code.

 - Investigation of complaints of violations of the Employee Housing Act and the regulations.

-- Annual evaluations of local agencies (PDF) to ensure their performance in enforcement of the Employee Housing Act, the regulations and the California Building Standards Code.
+- Annual monitoring evaluations of local enforcement agencies (PDF) to ensure their performance and ability to enforce the Employee Housing Act and all rules and regulations promulgated pursuant to the Act.

 Permit to Operate

-Issuance of new permits HCD 204 (PDF) to operate employee housing and annual renewals include invoicing the employee housing operators, receiving and banking fees, ordering field inspections, completing and mailing permits, and maintaining all records of such permitting and renewals.
-This includes submittal of the Application for State Benefits (PDF) required under federal law prior to operating a facility.
+Issuance of new permits to operate employee housing and annual renewals include invoicing the employee housing operators, receiving and banking fees, ordering field inspections, completing and mailing permits, and maintaining all records of such permitting and renewals.

 Exempt Facilities or Facilities Not Subject to the Act